jacobbridges/jacobbridges/README.md

 ### About me

 I am a software engineer, composer, and amateur woodworker.
-I live in Huntsville with my wife.
-We have children.
+I live in Huntsville AL.

-Across my 16 years of software development, I have built no open source projects of major significance.
-I have started many projects -- and much like this sentence, they remain.
-However, I enjoy browsing the trending lists of Github and seeing other developers have their work showcased by the algorithm. _Good for them,_ I think to myself while spending another Saturday canoing with my unspecified number of children. _One day I will build something like that._

-When I'm not indulging my passion for paraphrasing Richard Ayoade, I also enjoy coding.

 ### Here are some badges: